jrpool/learning-os-software/services/identity-management.md

 ### Sign-up

-After passing the culture and aptitude screenings, an Applicant is redirected to the Identity Management service service to sign-up and create a profile.
+In order to start the culture and aptitude screenings, an Applicant is redirected to the Identity Management service service to sign-up and create a profile.
 She must authenticate using a Google Account and also grant read-write permissions to her Google Calendar.
 She must also complete any other required profile information.
-Once complete, she will be directed back to the Admissions system to complete that process.
+Once complete, she will be directed back to the Enrollment system to start the screening process.

 ### Authentication